zabulus/core/doc/sql.extensions/README.domains_psql.txt

     END

 Notes:
     1. TYPE OF gets only the type of the domain.
-It don't use constraints and default values.
+It doesn't use constraints and default values.
     2. A new field RDB$VALID_BLR was added in RDB$RELATIONS and RDB$TRIGGERS to store if the procedure/trigger is valid or not after an ALTER DOMAIN.
-    3. The value of RDB$VALID_BLR is showed in ISQL commands SHOW PROCEDURE/TRIGGER.
+    3. The value of RDB$VALID_BLR is shown in ISQL commands SHOW PROCEDURE/TRIGGER.